ehlesp/smallab-k8s-pve-guide/G015 - Host optimization 01 ~ Adjustments through sysctl.md

 $ sudo reboot
 ~~~

-Then, open a new shell as your `mgrsys` user and check the log files (`syslog` in particular) under the `/var/log` directory to look for possible errors or warnings related to your changes.
+Then, open a new shell as your `mgrsys` user and check your system's journal (with the `journalctl` command), and also check the log files under the `/var/log` directory, to look for possible errors or warnings related to your changes.

 ## Final considerations

 All the values modified in the previous sections have to be measured and tested against the possibilities of your system and the real load it has.
-So expect to revise this configuration later to fit it better to your needs, and maybe even adjust some other `sysctl` parameters that haven't been shown in this guide.
+So expect to revise this configuration later to make it fit to your needs, and maybe even adjust some other `sysctl` parameters that haven't been shown in this guide.

 On the other hand, notice how I avoided touching any `sysctl` configuration files already present in the system (like the ones related to the PVE platform).
 This guarantees that future updates can change them without complaining about being different as they expected them to be.

 ## Relevant system paths

-### _Directories_
+### Directories

 - `/etc/sysctl.d`

-### _Files_
+### Files

 - `/etc/sysctl.d/85_kernel_optimizations.conf`
 - `/etc/sysctl.d/85_memory_optimizations.conf`